Ad rotation explained

 Optimize: Prioritizes ads based on auction factors, such as keyword, search term, device, or location.
 This is the default setting.

-- Bing Ads prioritizes the ad from the ad group that appears to have the best chance of performing well.
+- Microsoft Advertising prioritizes the ad from the ad group that appears to have the best chance of performing well.
 Better-performing ads will show more frequently, and others will be served less often, if at all.

 Rotate ads more evenly: Provides more balance in rotation.
 That is, each ad has a similar chance of being displayed in response to a searcher's query.
 Ads are prioritized lower if they have lower ad quality, and therefore might display less often, in a lower position, or not at all.